rmattam/offenseval/README.md

 ##### Data source

 dev.txt is from /offenseval-data/start-kit/trail-data
-train.txt is from /offenseval-data/start-kit/training-v1
+train.txt is from /offenseval-data/OLIDv1.0/olid-training-v1.0
-test.txt is from /offenseval-data/Test A Release/
+test.txt is from /offenseval-data/OLIDv1.0/testset-levela.tsv and labels-levela.csv